NLXionaire/nullex-nav-installer/README.md

 # NulleX NAV Installer

-### Beta Release v0.9.9
+### v1.0.0
 #### IMPORTANT NOTE 1:
 The original default/fastest method of installing a NAV wallet is by using precompiled binaries but this ability has been temporarily disabled due to the fact that official binaries have not yet been released for the linux wallet.
 Therefore the install process is temporarily defaulted to building the wallet from source, which takes significantly much more time and uses more hard drive space, etc. The default will be reverted back to the faster install process as soon as proper binaries can be procured.

 #### IMPORTANT NOTE 2:
-The script was written with the ability to install multiple NAV's in parallel on the same VPS but it was recently discovered that the open source code used in the NulleX wallet specifically does not allow this configuration.
+The install script was written with the ability to install multiple NAV's in parallel on the same VPS but the NulleX wallet specifically does not allow this configuration (yet).
 If and when a solution to this problem is discovered, this script already contains full support for running multiple NAV's on the same VPS and will "just work" if the wallets themselves can be updated to get around this problem.

 ## General information

 A custom masternode install script made from scratch specifically for installing Nullex NAVs.

-Currently, it must be run on Ubuntu Linux 16.04 and has been tested to work using VPS systems from vultr.com only but should be generic enough to run anywhere (Please let @NLXionaire know your experience in https://t.me/NullexOfficial if you have tried with another VPS provider).
+Currently, it must be run on Ubuntu Linux 16.04 and has been tested to work using VPS systems from vultr.com and lunanode.com only but should be generic enough to run anywhere (Please let @NLXionaire know your experience in https://t.me/NullexOfficial or https://discord.gg/YrzChXX if you have tried with another VPS provider).

 Since this script has the potential to install "extra" software components such as a firewall and/or create a swap disk file, root privileges are required to install properly.
 Therefore, you must either run the script using the `sudo` command prefix or else run directly as the root user (generally not recommended for security reasons but still supported).